Student Space Gallery Application

 All applications must include the following components to be considered complete:

 Powerpoint file with 5-10 slides of your proposed work

 - Please submit your work in the form of a PowerPoint Slideshow.
 The content of your presentation should not include your name or other identifying information.

 - If you are an individual, please submit 5-10 slides of your work.
 If you are a group, please submit 5 slides from each artist and a group artist statement with your proposal.

 - Videos may be uploaded via the application when applicable, but be mindful of the 20 MB file upload limit.

 - In the notes section, you may include the title of the piece, media and dimensions, but this information can be distracting when it appears on the slide with the image of your work.

 - Be sure your photo documentation highlights the strongest components of your work!

 - Check the format of your presentation on a Mac and PC!

-- This should include the title of the works in the PowerPoint (or number), media, and dimensions
+- Slide List: This should correspond with the work included in your PowerPoint (or number), media, and dimensions

 If you are a graduate student and would like to exhibit your work in the Graduate Student Space Gallery please contact the Office of Graduate Studies at 410-225-5274.